KelvinTran6/test/README.md

 - The Navigation bar also features a search bar so you can search for your favorite book
-  - Unfortunately this feautre requires accurate spelling of the book title
+  - Unfortunately this feautre requires accurate spelling of the book title.
+It is space and case sensitive

 ### Bugs and errors